Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Experiments

+Predictions are made based on the probability of generating specific verbalizer tokens as the first token output by the models, facilitated by carefully crafted prompts designed explicitly for single-token answers (see Appendix \ref{app:prompt} for detailed templates).

-\paragraph{Baselines and Methods.} We evaluate \sticl by comparing it against three baselines and two ICL disentanglement methods: \begin{itemize} \item \textbf{Zero-Shot ($\mathbf{0}$-shot)}: Predictions made without any demonstrations; \item \textbf{Standard ICL ($\mathbf{n}$-shot)}: Utilizes $n$ demonstrations as context during inference; \item \textbf{Pattern-Based Fine-Tuning (PBFT)} \citep{schick-schutze-2021-exploiting}: Fine-tunes the model using patterns learned from data, framed as a language modeling task.
-In our experiments, we fine-tune an adapter module instead of the whole LLM; \item \textbf{In-Context Vectors (ICV)} \citep{liu-etal-2023-context}: A forward pass is used on demonstration examples to create in-context vectors from the hidden states of the LLM; \item \textbf{Batch-ICL} \citep{zhang-etal-2024-batch}: Utilizes multiple separate one-shot forward computations and aggregates the resulting meta-gradients based on the attention head outputs. \end{itemize} In the experiments, we use $n \in \{4, 8, 16, 32\}$ instances for demonstrations and compare methods using a fixed number of demonstrations.
-Unless stated otherwise, we run each experiment $10$ times with different seeds, which select different demonstrations in each run.
-In addition to the generalization scores, we report the standard deviation of the runs as an indicator of method stability.
-We evaluate performance on the GLUE development sets, while for the MMLU datasets, we sample $200$ instances for evaluation.
+Our experiments compare \methodname with several baselines, including \textbf{Zero-Shot ($\mathbf{0}$-shot)} inference, which generates predictions without demonstrations, \textbf{Standard ICL ($\mathbf{n}$-shot)}, which uses $n$ demonstrations at inference time, and \textbf{Pattern-Based Fine-Tuning (PBFT)} \citep{schick-schutze-2021-exploiting}, which fine-tunes an adapter module on data-specific patterns.
+We also include two ICL disentanglement methods, \textbf{In-Context Vectors (ICV)} \citep{liu-etal-2023-context}, which leverages hidden-state representations from demonstration examples, and \textbf{Batch-ICL} \citep{zhang-etal-2024-batch}, which aggregates meta-gradients across multiple one-shot runs.
+All methods are evaluated using a fixed number of demonstrations, with $n \in \{4, 8, 16, 32\}$.
+Each experiment is repeated 10 times with different random seeds, resulting in varied demonstration selections across runs.
+Alongside generalization scores, we report the standard deviation across these runs as an indicator of each method’s stability.
+Evaluations for GLUE are conducted on the development sets, whereas for the MMLU datasets, we randomly sample 200 instances for evaluation.

+We employ three variants of \methodname, each differing in how demonstrations are selected or ordered during training: \textbf{fixed (\wildaf{})} uses a fixed, unchanging set of demonstrations throughout the entire training process, \textbf{shuffle (\wildas{})} uses the same demonstrations throughout training but shuffles their order at the beginning of each epoch, and \textbf{resample (\wildar{})} draws a new set of demonstrations from a larger labeled pool at each epoch.